Jdka1/GeoGuessrHack/README.md

 Find your location instantly 📍

-### Installation
+### Use and Installation

+If the bookmarklet does not work clicked, reload the GeoGuessr page and try again.

 Follow the tutorial below to install the bookmarklet.

-**Paste the javascript code below into the URL box and name the bookmarklet whatever you want**
+Paste the javascript code below into the URL box and name the bookmarklet whatever you want

 <br>